hamzagamouh/pt-lm-gnn/README.md

 5. Constructs the residue contact map (using the CUTOFF distance parameter) and converts it to a DGL graph with embedding features and binary labels for residues.

 ## Training models
-To train and validate the model please run `scripts/train_model.py`
+To train and test the models please run `scripts/train_model.py`.

+## Results
+To generate our result tables, please run  `scripts/create_result_tables.py`

 ## Models
 TBA